-Ollerton signalbox was situated between Boughton jn and Thoresby Jn signalboxes.
+Ollerton signalbox was situated between Boughton jn and Thoresby Jn signalboxes on the former LD&ECR (Lancashire, Derbyshire and East Coast Railway).

 It controlled quite a big area for a typical size box.